7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Difficulty

 The Lycian Way is not a long-distance walk โ€“ itโ€™s a long-distance hike.
-Hiking boots and gear are necessary, the trail is rough and there is lots of climbing and descending along the coastline.
+Hiking boots and gear are necessary; the trail is rough, and there is lots of climbing and descending along the coastline.
 Walking poles are very helpful.
 There are stretches where you are not near villages for a few days, therefore camping gear is necessary.
-I personally found the Lycian Way to be much more physically challenging than the Camino de Santiago and more in line with the Nepal Annapurna Circuit trek where you hike in the Himalayas.
+I personally found the Lycian Way to be much more physically challenging than the Camino de Santiago and more in line with the Nepal Annapurna Circuit trek, where you hike in the Himalayas.

 Lodging

 You can also stay in hotels or even a boat like the Selin-3 along certain parts of the trail from Kas to Demre.
 But many people choose to camp.
 You can carry your hiking gear and camp anywhere you can find a flat spot, but there arenโ€™t many campgrounds with facilities.
-Camping is a regular โ€˜roughing itโ€™ type of camping.
+It’s a regular โ€˜roughing itโ€™ type of camping.

 Best Time of Year to Hike Lycian Way